It is Morel Season!

 Where do I look for mushrooms?

 Morels live in and on the edge of forested areas.
 Look for ash, aspen, elm, and oak trees, around which morels often grow.
 Early in the spring as the ground is warming, you’ll find them on south-facing slopes in fairly open areas.
 As the season progresses, go deeper into the woods and onto north-facing slopes.
 Well-drained, sandy soils like this creek bottom make good hunting spots as well.
-You’ll find the first morels of the year when daytime highs reach the 60s and lows stay above 40 degrees.

 A few more hunting tips: